 June 16, 12:30 – 1 p.m.
 EDT

-A panel of nurse executives will discuss how to drive nursing excellence and maintain Magnet momentum as we continue to deal with the pandemic (and resulting budget issues) and as we transform into the “new normal”.
-The panel will feature Margarita De La Fuente, Associate Chief Nursing Officer, Professional Practice and Magnet, Duke University Health System; Jeff Doucette, Senior Vice President & Chief Nursing Officer Thomas Jefferson University Hospitals; and Stephanie Ahmed, Associate Chief Nursing Executive at University of Miami Health System.
+A panel of nurse executives discussed how to drive nursing excellence and maintain Magnet momentum as we continue to deal with the pandemic (and resulting budget issues) and as we transform into the “new normal”.
+The panel featured Margarita De La Fuente, Associate Chief Nursing Officer, Professional Practice and Magnet, Duke University Health System; Jeff Doucette, Senior Vice President & Chief Nursing Officer Thomas Jefferson University Hospitals; and Deborah Piehl, Executive Director, Professional, Compliance and Nursing Programs Accreditation, University of Miami Health System.

 Nursing Leadership’s Role in Emergency Response Planning: Lessons Learned from the COVID-19 Crisis